 Hello and Welcome!

-Bryan’s HOPE (Heroin Opiate Prevention Education) is a nonprofit organization founded by a concerned group of citizens.
+Bryan’s HOPE (Heroin Opiate Prevention Education) is a grass-roots, nonprofit organization founded by a concerned group of citizens.
 We have chosen to come together to try and provide much needed awareness and education about the danger of prescription drug abuse in the battle against Opiate and Heroin Addiction.
-We have applied for our 501(c)(3) Tax-exempt status and have every reason to believe we will receive it.
-However, the IRS is taking about 6 months on an average to return this document once it has been applied for.
-Our funding will be provided by private and business donations and through fundraising for now.
-Ultimately we will be applying and writing for grants to sustain a strong presence in the community.
-All funds received will be used to cover start-up and maintenance costs, professional fees, educational materials, advertising, printing, program presentation materials and expenses, marketing items and any other fees associated with continuing the efforts of the group.
+We have obtained 501(c)(3) Tax-exempt status as of 2014.
+Our funding has been provided by private and business donors as well as local fundraising efforts.
+Some day soon we hope to receive grant funding of sorts as to be able to continue a strong presence in our community until we are no longer needed.
+All funding received is used to maintain our organization; professional fees, educational materials, advertising, printing, program presentation materials and expenses, marketing items and any other fees associated with continuing the efforts of the group.

-In November of 2013, a group of local citizens that share the same concern as myself agreed to join forces to battle the Heroin Epidemic we are currently experiencing.
+In November of 2013, a group of local citizens that share the same concern as myself agreed to join me in the battle of the Heroin Epidemic we are currently experiencing.
 None of us are professionals at this, but it doesn’t take a college degree to realize we have a deadly problem that is ravaging our community, destroying families and claiming lives of really good people.
 It is not OK!
 Those of us that see and feel the grips of this horrible drug (and there are many), demand more ACTION be taken.
 We will be Silent NO More!!

 Bryan’s HOPE is eager to be part of the solution that reduces and/or eliminates the heroin epidemic, but that is not enough.
 We need ALL aspects of our community and society to recognize and provide awareness, education and support services–not just parents but Schools, Community Function groups, Churches, Employers, Politicians, Police, Community and State Mental Health authorities, Local Government, State Government and Federal Government, just to mention a few.